25th anniversary for the CAMP!

 including chamber music and choral music,

-all together on one multimedia DVD-ROM.
+all together on one multimedia CD-ROM.

 Read about this extensive audio collection -- click here